Col. Gregory Inman Barras

 The remains of an American airmen previously unaccounted-for from the war in Southeast Asia have been identified and returned to the United States for burial.
 The remains are identified as Air Force Col. Gregory I. Barras, Jackson, Miss.
 Barras was flying his A-1H Skyraider on a night armed reconnaissance mission on Dec.
 18, 1968, over Khammouan Province, Laos.
 The target of his flight of aircraft was a truck convoy.
 Barras radioed that he was beginning the attack on the target, but in the darkness, eyewitness pilots saw only a large flash near the target area followed by a series of explosions that formed a line 200-300 meters long.
 The other pilots were unable to establish radio contact with Barras, and heard no emergency beeper signals.
 In the light of flares dropped from other aircraft, searchers could see only wreckage of an aircraft, but no signs of a survivor.
 He was declared Missing in Action.
 In 1991, a joint team of specialists from the U.S. Joint Casualty Resolution Center and from Laos interviewed a local informant in a small village near the crash site.
 He recalled burying an American pilot nearby amid the widely scattered wreckage of an aircraft.
 The team excavated the site and found pilot-related items, personal effects and human remains.
 Col Barras was returned to a grateful nation and buried with military honors.

-He was the husband of Mrs Mary L Barras and the Father of Richard J Barras.
+He was the husband of Mrs Mary L Barras and the Father of Ryan Elisabeth Grigorievna Fleming and Richard J Barras.

 Col Gregory Inman Barras served as a Colonel with 22nd Special Operations Squadron, 56th Special Operations Wing, 7TH AF, United States Air Force, Vietnam.